emeryberger/web-programming/README.md

 ### Course Overview

-The World Wide Web was proposed originally as a collection of static documents interconnected by hyperlinks.
-Today, the web has grown into a rich platform, built on a variety of protocols, standards, and programming languages, that aims to replace many of the services traditionally provided by a desktop operating system.
-Topics will include: producing dynamic content using a server-based language, content serving databases and XML documents, session state management, multi-tier web-based architectures, web security, and core technologies including HTTP, HTML5, CSS, JavaScript, and SQL will be emphasized.
-This course will also study concepts and technologies including AJAX, social networking, mashups, JavaScript libraries (e.g., jQuery), and web security.
-This course is hands-on and project-based; students will construct a substantial dynamic web application based on the concepts, technologies, and techniques presented during lecture.
+The web is arguably today's most important application platform.
+Web browsers run on practically every device, and even many phone applications are in fact web applications under the covers.
+This course will cover a broad range of client-side web technologies, including HTTP itself, HTML5, CSS, and JavaScript; it will additionally cover key concepts for the server side of web applications, including key value stores and SQL servers.
+This course will also cover key concepts and technologies including AJAX, JavaScript libraries (e.g., jQuery), and web security.
+This course is hands-on and heavily project-based; students will construct a substantial dynamic web application based on the concepts, technologies, and techniques presented during lectures and in readings.
+This course satisfies the IE Requirement.

 ### Prerequisites